mostafashekari/django_ecommerce/README.md

 1. Clone this repository into a folder on your computer
 2. Download Python
-3. Open terminal inside the folder with code.
-4. Type pip install -r requirements.txt in the terminal window to install all the requirements to run the app.
+3. Enter the following command in the terminal to install the required items:
+4.
+5.```sh
+6. pip install -r requirements.txt
+7.```
+8. Enter the following command to start the project
+9.
+10.```sh
+11. python manage.py runserver
+12.```sh
-5. Type python manage.py runserver to start a localhost server for the app.
+13. to start a localhost server for the app.
-6. The API is started and now you can use the API routes to give requests.
+14. The API is started and now you can use the API routes to give requests.